stiyyagu25/VA_Project/README.md

-# VA_Project
-Streamlit Dashboard Example
+Seattle Weather Dashboard
-This is a Streamlit dashboard that displays weather data for Seattle and stock information.
-It includes several visualizations created using the plost library.

-Requirements
-This dashboard requires Python 3.6 or later and the following libraries:

-streamlit
-pandas
-numpy
-plost
-Pillow
-You can install these libraries using pip:
+This Streamlit app displays visualizations of weather data for Seattle, Washington.
+The app includes a heatmap, scatter chart, and line chart that can be customized based on user preferences.

+Installation
+To run this app, you need to have Python 3.6 or higher installed on your computer.
+Clone the repository to your local machine and install the required dependencies using pip:

 Copy code
-pip install streamlit pandas numpy plost Pillow
+pip install streamlit pandas plost altair
 Usage
-To run the dashboard, simply run the following command in your terminal:
+To launch the app, navigate to the directory where the repository is located and run the following command:

 arduino
 Copy code
 streamlit run app.py
-This will start a Streamlit server and open the dashboard in your default web browser.
+This will start the Streamlit server and open the app in a new browser window.
+You can customize the app by selecting different options in the sidebar.
+The app displays three rows of content:

-Files
-app.py: This is the main file that contains the Streamlit application code. style.css: This file contains the CSS styles used in the dashboard. seattle-weather.csv: This file contains the Seattle weather data used in the dashboard. stocks_toy.csv: This file contains the stock information used in the dashboard. streamlit-logo-secondary-colormark-darktext.png: This file contains the Streamlit logo used in the dashboard.
-Acknowledgements
-This dashboard was created by Sucharitha Reddy Tiyyagura as an example of using Streamlit for data visualization.
-The Seattle weather data was obtained from Kaggle.
-The plost library was used to create the visualizations.
+Metrics: Displays key weather metrics for Seattle, including temperature, wind speed, and humidity.
+Heatmap: Displays a heatmap of temperature data for Seattle.
+You can customize the color scale and aggregation method using the sidebar.
+Scatter chart: Displays a scatter chart of weather data for Seattle.
+You can customize the x and y axes using the sidebar.
+Line chart: Displays a line chart of temperature data over time for Seattle.
+You can customize the y axis and plot height using the sidebar.
+Data
+The weather data used in this app is sourced from the seattle-weather.csv file, which is included in the repository.
+The file contains weather data for Seattle, Washington from 1948 to 2017.
+The data is parsed using the pandas library and displayed using the plost and altair libraries.

+Credits
+This app was created by Sucharitha Reddy Tiyyagura.